fefe33/fefe33/README.md

 👀   I am a cyber security student who is interested in developing my programming skills.

-🌱   I am currently focussing on applications security.
-I am pretty new to programming (give or take 2 yrs), but I try to spend alot of my free time working on various projects.
+🌱   I am currently learning C++, but i know a decent amount of python, PHP, Javascript, and some C.

 💞️   i like to build web apps (and break them), play with code, and learn about how technology works. sometimes i play with software defined radio (Rx only), but my math knowledge is very limited.